SceneExpander: Text-Guided 3D Scene Expansion via Free-Form View Insertion: Introduction

 \section{Introduction}

 World models and 3D scene representations are increasingly central to \emph{world building}---the creation, completion, and extension of virtual environments for content production, simulation, and interactive experiences~\cite{schneider2025worldexplorer,huang2025voyager,kerbl20233d}.
 In practice, however, realistic world building rarely happens as a one-shot, prompt-to-world generation.
 Instead, creators typically construct scenes iteratively: starting from partial assets or captures, they progressively extend the environment, add new regions, and refine details under user control.
-Directly and controllably expanding a 3D scene through explicit 3D editing remains challenging.
-In contrast, image-based 3D scene editing that adds or modifies scene content is more accessible and user-friendly~\cite{chen2024gaussianeditor,zhuang2024tip,haque2023instruct,wu2024gaussctrl,he2025vton,zhuang2023dreameditor,zheng2025splatpainter}.
+A natural interface for this workflow is \textbf{text-guided 3D scene expansion}: a user describes how the existing scene should grow, and the system expands the reconstruction accordingly.
+Directly editing 3D content from text remains challenging, while image generative models provide an accessible way to materialize the text instruction as a free-form novel view~\cite{zhuang2024tip,haque2023instruct,wu2024gaussctrl,he2025vton,zhuang2023dreameditor,zheng2025splatpainter}.
 Motivated by this practical need, we introduce a user-centric workflow for controllable scene expansion (Fig.~\ref{fig:teaser}).
-Starting from a real scene captured by a set of multi-view images, a user requests an additional view synthesized by an image generative model to extend the scene coverage (e.g., revealing an unseen region or continuing structures beyond the captured boundary).
+Starting from a real scene captured by a set of multi-view images, a user provides a text instruction describing a desired extension, such as revealing an unseen region or continuing structures beyond the captured boundary.
+An image generative model materializes this instruction as an additional inserted view conditioned on the available scene context.
 The system then inserts this view into the reconstruction, enabling the scene to be expanded iteratively into a larger, editable 3D world.